 Due to European directive 2011/83, a consumer has at least 14 days to exercise the right of withdrawal after online or at-distance purchases.
 This pertains to purchases done:

-- Outside of vendor’s establishment (door-to-door, organised events, the workplace, community centres, etc.)
+- outside of vendor’s establishment (door-to-door, organized events, the workplace, community centres, etc.),

 - If you have made a purchase at a fair or exhibition in Germany, you will not be able to return it free of charge.
 Within the context of European Union law, these are considered “business premises” of the vendor.
 Therefore, it is the same as buying goods or services in a shop.

-Good to know: When a professional runs a stand a few days of the year at a trade fair, it is considered a “business premises” as long as, in the light of the appearance of the stand and the information relayed there, the consumer could reasonably assume that the trader is carrying out their activity there and would sell their products or services to the consumer.
-(According to the Court of Justice of the European Union (judgement of 7 August 2018).
+When a professional runs a stand a few days of the year at a trade fair, it is considered a “business premises” as long as, in the light of the appearance of the stand and the information relayed there, the consumer could reasonably assume that the trader is carrying out their activity there and would sell their products or services to the consumer.

-No. Generally, you only have a right to withdraw when you make a purchase at distance and outside of the shop.
-Check above
+No. Generally, you only have a right to withdraw when you make a purchase at distance and outside the shop.

 - Renting seasonal and non-residential lodging, the transportation of goods, car rentals, catering services or leisure activities that must be provided on a certain date or within a predetermined period (examples: holidays, concerts, plane tickets, etc.);